course page main image

 Dr Sarah Pemberton

-Head of Law, Social and Criminal Justice
+Head of the College of Law, Social and Criminal Justice

 Having initially studied Social Policy as an undergraduate Sarah became immersed in the study of the social world, this served as the foundation for an unrelenting interest in social research which she pursues to this day.